-NDSI =

-$$(R{vis} - R{sir}) / (R{vis} + R{sir})$$
+$$NDSI = (R{vis} - R{sir}) / (R{vis} + R{sir}) \qquad eq.
+1$$

-eq.
-1

 With R{vis} being the 0.6 μm band used for snow detection in the visible spectrum, and R{sir} being 1.6 μm band used for distinguishing snow from cloud cover (Romanov, 2016).
 This was the instrument team's original method of determining snow cover until it was determined that the imagers suitable for CubeSat applications which satisfy spatial resolution requirements would not be able to make observations in spectral bands with wavelengths as high as the 1.6μm band.
 After discussing the predicament with Peter Romanov from NOAA, it was determined that observations done using spectral bands near or within the visible spectrum would be the best option for snow/ice detection given the circumstances.
-Using reflected polarization as a method of snow and ice detection of snow and ice on roadways and other surfaces.
+Using reflected polarization as a method of snow and ice detection was suggested by the MITRE team.
+Research shows this technique to be a possible approach of detection of snow and ice on roadways and other surfaces.
 It may even be a superior approach over measuring light reflectiveness at different wavelengths given it's better sensitivity of distinguishing between particular environmental conditions, including ice, snow, and water.
 This is a relatively new approach (Piccardi & Colace, 2019), however, and more research and testing is needed to determine its feasibility with the particular conditions of a low earth orbit CubeSat, particularly its high altitude.